Skip to main content

 </script>

-Explain what the hidden attribute and DOM property does in JavaScript?
+Can you explain what the hidden attribute and DOM property do in JavaScript?

 View Answer:

-Interview Response: The “hidden” attribute and the DOM property specifies whether the element is visible or not.
+Interview Response: The hidden attribute and DOM property in JavaScript control an element's visibility, hiding it from rendering when set to true, without affecting layout or functionality, it's useful for toggling content in the browser.
 Technically, hidden works the same as style="display:none".
 But it’s shorter to write.

 Code Example: